 #Comment Begins

-Warning: The court, in upholding the alimony termination date in Horey, reasoned that since the court retained jurisdiction over the sale of the business, any issues the wife raised regarding the husband structuring the sale so as to avoid paying her part of the sale proceeds to which she was entitled under the judgment could be addressed.
+Warning: The court, in upholding the alimony termination date in Horey, reasoned that since the court retained jurisdiction over the sale of the business, any issues the wife raised regarding the husband structuring the sale to avoid paying her part of the sale proceeds to which she was entitled under the judgment could be addressed.
 The alimony order was essentially self-executing, in that alimony terminated upon the sale of the business.
 Irrespective of the court retaining jurisdiction over the sale, it could not revive the alimony order in the event the husband structured the sale to provide him with an income stream and not a lump sum payment.

 #Comment Ends#Comment Begins